Research News - January / February 2022 #7

 A LA UNE: MidiSciences 2022

-We are pleased to announce that MidiSciences will finally resume in 2022 after a one-year absence.
+We are delighted to announce that MidiSciences will finally be back in 2022 after a year's absence.

-These are short lectures on a wide variety of subjects aimed at the general public.
-The objective is to convey the essence of a research topic and then to share, during a discussion, the questions and reflections on the knowledge in progress.
+These are short lectures on a wide range of subjects aimed at the general public.
+The aim is to convey the essentials of a research topic, and then to share questions and thoughts on emerging knowledge in a discussion.

-Due to sanitary measures, only students and staff of the university can attend the MidiSciences in person.
+Due to health measures, only university students and staff may attend MidiSciences in person.

 The Midisciences are offered on both campuses:

-- January to mid-March, Hannah Arendt Campus, amphitheatre 2E01, 1 to 2 pm
+• January to mid-March, Campus Hannah Arendt, amphitheatre 2E01, 1pm to 2pm

-- From the end of March to mid-May, Jean-Henri Fabre Campus, Agrosciences amphitheatre from 1 to 2 pm
+• From the end of March to mid-May, Jean-Henri Fabre Campus, Agrosciences lecture theatre from 1 to 2 p.m.

 The lectures will be available for viewing online on Canal U.